Use of College Vehicles (all)

 - Report accident to CPCC’s security office and operator’s supervisor.

-- Security forwards a copy of CPCC’s Security Report with police report (if available) to the Executive Director of Financial Services/Insurance, Harper Campus, as quickly as possible.
+- Security forwards a copy of CPCC’s Security Report with police report (if available) to the Risk Management office as quickly as possible.

-- Executive Director of Financial Services/Insurance, Harper Campus, forwards copies of reports to insurance provider’s claim department.
+- Risk Management forwards copies of reports to insurance provider’s claim department.

-- Communication connected with a claim is centralized in the office of Executive Director of Financial Services/Insurance, Harper Campus.
+- Communication connected with a claim is centralized in the Risk Management office.

-- Operator’s supervisor forwards to the Executive Director of Financial Services/Insurance, Harper Campus, a copy of the supervisory review regarding the accident
+- Operator’s supervisor forwards to the Risk Management office, a copy of the supervisory review regarding the accident

 The college will include in its overall safety program a driver-training module on an annual basis